Lake Saint Pierre: Use as military firing range

 From 1952 to 2000, a portion of Lake St. Pierre was used as a military firing range.
-This covered about 160km², about 40% of the lake's surface area.
-There are estimated to be 300,000 shells currently at the lake bottom, approximately 8000 of which failed to detonate and are considered to be unexploded ordinance.
-These unexploded shells continue to present a danger to both lake users and the natural environment, especially given that some shells have moved downstream and found as far away as Île d'Orléans, some 150km away.
+This covered about 160 km², about 40% of the lake's surface area.
+There are estimated to be 300,000 shells currently at the lake bottom, approximately 8000 of which failed to detonate and are considered to be unexploded ordnance.
+These unexploded shells continue to present a danger to both lake users and the natural environment, especially given that some shells have moved downstream and found as far away as Île d'Orléans, some 150 km away.
 The affected portion of the lake is heavily used year-round for recreation but is just south of the section of the St. Lawrence used for shipping activities.
 During the navigable season yellow buoys are installed in order to visually identify the area.

 The munitions tests were conducted by the Munitions and Experimental Test Centre, also known as the Proof and Experimental Test Establishment.
-It continues to be operated by the Department of Natural Defence(DND).
+It continues to be operated by the Department of Natural Defence (DND).
 The centre still conducts munitions tests close by but no longer in or above the lake.

 Cleanup of the area is the responsibility of the DND.
 The banks have been regularly cleared of shells as they wash up from the lake floor.
 No shells have been found on the banks of the lake since 2006.
 In 2016, the DND began a cleanup operation of a priority zone of the lake.
 The goal is to remove a total of approximately 14,500 shells, including 2700 unexploded shells over nine years.
 The work is complicated by the heavy recreational use of the lake and its status as a environmentally protected area.
 Due to these and other factors, the removal efforts can only occur during the summer and fall.

 There is currently no way of clearing the area of shells without negatively affecting the natural environment.
 All interventions will at minimum, damage the aquatic flora and fauna as well as disturbing the potentially already contaminated sediment of the lake floor.
 The shells are removed from the site for disposal however there are a number of shells that cannot be safely moved and must be detonated in place.
 This has even greater consequences as this will cause the inevitable death of surrounding plants and animals living on the lake floor.